What If The Beneficiary of a Will Has Died?

 Anti-lapse laws commonly apply only if the deceased beneficiary:

-If the will doesn't tell you who should receive some or all of the property of a deceased beneficiary, and your state's anti-lapse statute doesn't apply because the deceased beneficiary wasn't a close blood relative of the will-maker, the property will pass under state "intestate succession" laws, just as if there were no will.
+If the will doesn't tell you who should receive some or all of the property of a deceased beneficiary, and your state's anti-lapse statute doesn't apply because the deceased beneficiary wasn't a close blood relative of the will maker, the property will pass under state "intestate succession" laws, just as if there were no will.
+Each state sets out an order of succession for who inherits property when there is no will.

 Expert Help to Figure Out Who Inherits

 Every state has its own laws that govern these situations, and they can be complicated.
-If you are in doubt, and especially if family members may not agree on how property should be divided, you'll want to consult a probate lawyer who has expertise in handling this kind of issue.
+If you're in doubt, and especially if family members might not agree on how property should be divided, you'll want to consult an experienced probate lawyer.

 Get Professional Help